hyunbinseo/zoom-rec-dl/README.md

 }
 ```

-[^1]: Should show a video player and a download button.
+[^1]: Should show a media player and a download button.
 Should not show an 'Enter the passcode to watch' message.